everlytic/push-notifications-documentation/push/android/readme.md

 ### Set Up the SDK

-1. Copy your Everlytic Push Project SDK configuration string.
+1. Copy your Push Project SDK configuration string.
 See [Setting Up Your Everlytic Push Project](../list_setup.md).
 1. Add your configuration string to your `AndroidManifest.xml`
     ```xml
     <application>